CycloneDX/guides/SBOM/en/0x10-Introduction.md

 # Introduction
 CycloneDX is a modern standard for the software supply chain.
 At its core, CycloneDX is a general-purpose Bill of Materials (BOM) standard capable of representing software, hardware, services, and vulnerabilities.
-The CycloneDX standard began life in 2017 in the Open Web Application Security Project (OWASP) community.
-Since then, the standard has matured into an OWASP Flagship project, has adopted a formal standardization process and governance model, and is supported by the global information security community.
+The CycloneDX standard began life in 2017 in the Open Worldwide Application Security Project (OWASP) community.
+CycloneDX is an OWASP Flagship project, has a formal standardization process and governance model, and is supported by the global information security community.

 ## Design Philosophy and Guiding Principals
 Simplicity of design is at the forefront of the CycloneDX philosophy.
 The format is easily approachable by a wide range